baendlorel/any-event/readme/README_en.md

 ### Advanced usage

+#### Binding thisArg

-Support binding thisArg, and when doing so, we recommend you not to use arrow functions.
+We recommend you not to use arrow functions.
 (If you use arrow function in this case, there will be a console warn message)

 The second parameter is thisArg.